|

 Photograph Collection, 1920

-1 postcard: b&w: 3 X 5
+1 B/W postcard: 3 X 5

-Includes a postcard containing an image of the ruins of the old hospital
+containing an image of the ruins of the old hospital at Fort Davis, Texas.

-post guarded the Trans-Pecos segment of the southern route to California, as the main fort
+The army post guarded the Trans-Pecos segment of the southern route to

-in a line of forts stretching from San Antonio to El Paso.
-It played a significant role in
+California, as the main fort in a line of forts stretching from San Antonio to

-the defense and development of West Texas.
-By the early 1890s the army abandoned the fort
+Texas.
+By the early 1890s the army abandoned the fort; and the town, which had

-and the town, which had been a crossroads for travelers and hunters declined in
+been a crossroads for travelers and hunters, declined in population.
+Because of

-the twentieth century.
+century.

 Fort Davis, Texas